 obclient> SELECT /*+ RESOURCE_GROUP('big_group') */ * FROM t1;

-In this example, if the resource group big_group does not exist, the current default resource group is used.
+If the resource group big_group does not exist, the default resource group is used.

-The STAT hint specifies to track the output of specific operators in the query plan.
+The STAT hint specifies to trace the output of a specific operator in the query plan.

-After adding the STAT hint, the query plan will include a MONITORING DUMP operator.
-This operator outputs all data from its child operator and prints information such as operator execution time and output rows to the observer log upon completion.
+After you add the STAT hint, the query plan contains a MONITORING DUMP operator.
+This operator outputs all data of the child operator and prints the operator execution time and the number of output rows in the observer log after the execution.

 Syntax